-Your healthcare provider will perform a physical exam.
-He or she will feel your lymph nodes to check for swelling.
+Your doctor will perform a physical exam.
+They’ll feel your lymph nodes to check for swelling.

-Your doctor may also order tests such as a biopsy (to reveal the cause of the swelling) or a blood culture (to see if the infection has moved into the blood).
+Your doctor may also order tests such as a biopsy to reveal the cause of the swelling or a blood culture to see if the infection is present in the blood.

 Treatment should begin immediately to keep the condition from spreading.
-Your health care provider may prescribe the following:
+Your doctor may prescribe the following:

 - pain medication

-- intravenous (IV) antimicrobial therapy, antibiotics given directly into the veins
+- intravenous (IV) antimicrobial therapy, which involves antibiotics given directly into the veins

-You can help aid healing and ease pain by applying a hot compress at home.
+You can aid healing and ease the pain by applying a hot compress at home.
 Run hot water over a washcloth or towel and apply it to the tender area.
-Apply three times a day.
+Apply the hot compress three times a day.
 The warmth will promote blood flow and encourage healing.
-You can also do this by taking a warm shower and placing the shower-head over the infected area.
+You can also do this by taking a warm shower and placing the showerhead over the infected area.

 If possible, keep the infected area elevated.
 This helps reduce swelling and slows the spread of infection.

 For mild pain relief, you can take over-the-counter acetaminophen or ibuprofen.
-Ask your doctor about using these drugs if you have liver or kidney disease or if you’ve ever had a stomach ulcer or GI bleeding (bleeding in the intestines).
+Ask your doctor about using these drugs if you have liver or kidney disease or if you’ve ever had a stomach ulcer or GI bleeding, such as bleeding in the intestines.

-If bacteria enters the bloodstream, the condition is life-threatening.
+If bacteria enter the bloodstream, the condition is life-threatening.
 Visit your healthcare provider immediately if you experience any of the following: